 But not this time.
-This time, I’m telling you what NOT to do when you’re in Vietnam: Do NOT do the day trip to the Cu Chi tunnels and Cao Dai temple.
+This time, I’m telling you what NOT to do when you’re in Vietnam: Do NOT book the Cu Chi tunnels tour.

 It’s a classic example of why you should always go with your gut.
-I never had any desire to visit the Cu Chi tunnels, but I figured it was something I *should do* while in southern Vietnam – so I booked a day trip from Saigon.
+I never had any desire to visit the Cu Chi tunnels, but I figured it was something I *should do* while in southern Vietnam – so I booked one of the Vietnam tunnel tours from Saigon.
 You can either visit Cu Chi, or opt for a trip that visits both Cu Chi AND a Cao Dai temple (a very unique and colorful structure).
 I’m a sucker for church architecture and vibrant colors, so I chose the latter.

-The Cu Chi Tunnels / Cao Dai Day Trip
+The Cu Chi Tunnels Tour + Cao Dai Temple

 First, you should know that Cu Chi and the Cao Dai temple are not at all near each other, which means you’ll spend most of the day on the bus.
 And by bus, I mean the cramped minivan clearly designed to hold tiny Vietnamese people, with no AC, on a ridiculously hot and humid day.

 Second, you’ll spend the remainder of the day being herded and rushed around the sites: